Gryazovets–Vyborg gas pipeline: Status

-Gryazovets–Vyborg gas pipeline is a part of the Russian unified gas transportation system.
-The third line connects the grid in Gryazovets with the Portovaya coastal compressor station near Vyborg.
+The GVGP is a part of the Russian unified gas transportation system.
+The third line connects the grid in Gryazovets with the Vysotsk LNG coastal compressor station.
 It runs in parallel with other two lines of the Northern Lights pipeline.
 The pipeline is designed, constructed, and operated solely by Gazprom.
 It feeds the Nord Stream gas pipeline as also supplies gas to the Northwestern region of Russia (Saint Petersburg and Leningrad Oblast), as well as a liquefied natural gas terminal in Portovaya that started in September 2022 for shipping to Kaliningrad.

 Technical features

 The length of the third line is 917 km.
 It has diameter of 1420 mm and working pressure of 9.8 MPa, which is secured by seven compressor stations.
 The Portovaya compressor station on the Russian coast of the Baltic Sea in the Portovaya Bay near Vyborg has been called "unique" because of its planned capacity and working pressure.